tylert/wall-calendar-core/README.rst

   CA-QC  Quebec
   CA-SK  Saskatchewan
   CA-YT  Yukon
+  GB     United Kingdom of Great Britain and Northern Ireland JP     Japan
   NZ     New Zealand
+  UN     United Nations
-  US     United States (of America)
+  US     United States of America
-  UK     United Kingdom (of Great Britain and Northern Ireland)

 This calendar was created on a computer running the Debian® GNU/Linux® operating system [5], [6].
 All the work was performed using royalty-free and